Pompeiu derivative

+A graph of a function (top) whose derivative is a Pompeiu derivative (bottom).

-In mathematical analysis, a Pompeiu derivative is a real-valued function of one real variable that is the derivative of an everywhere differentiable function and that vanishes in a dense set.
+In real analysis, a Pompeiu derivative is a real-valued function of one real variable that is the derivative of an everywhere differentiable function and that vanishes in a dense set.
 In particular, a Pompeiu derivative is discontinuous at every point where it is not 0.
 Whether non-identically zero such functions may exist was a problem that arose in the context of early-1900s research on functional differentiability and integrability.
 The question was affirmatively answered by Dimitrie Pompeiu by constructing an explicit example; these functions are therefore named after him.